 Use Yandex on Android with Extensions

 One of the more popular options is Yandex.
 This browser is available in the Google Play Store, so there’s no need to sideload any files.
 Yandex also offers full support of the Chrome Web Store.
-If you want to use Chrome Extensions on your Android device, this is an excellent place to start.
-Here’s what to do.
+This browser option is an excellent place to start if you want to use Chrome Extensions on your Android device.

 - Download Yandex from the Play Store.